-Type (aim) and objective(s) of Study Reference Study Design and Type of Control Study duration (if available) Test Product(s): herbal preparation, pharmaceutical form; Dosage Regimen; Route of Administration Duration of treatment Number of Subjects (including age, sex, drop out) Healthy Subjects or Diagnosis of Patients (inclusion criteria) Outcomes (primary and secondary endpoints) Statistical analysis (e.g. ITT yes/no, CI 95%) Quality score e.g. Jadad score Comments on clinical relevance of results Maki et al., 2016 double- blind placebo contr. multicentre 24 weeks 240-mL serving of cranberry juice cocktail (27% cranberry juice)/d or placebo study beverage/d Women, 20- 70 y (n=185) or a placebo (n=188) 86% of subjects completed the treatment period in both groups.
-The mean age was 40.9 y, and characteristics were similar in both groups. a recent history of a UTI, which was defined as 2 episodes of a UTI that were treated by a health care professional in the past year (self- report) of which 1 UTI had been treated 6 months of the screening visit Primary UTI incidence density: Verum: 39 episodes Placebo: 67 episodes 39% reduction in Clinical UTI episodes. incidence ratio: 0.62;95% CI: 0.42, 0.92 P=0.017 ITT (observation time censored at the time that the study product was discontinued for subjects who did not complete the full The results of this clinical trial indicate that the daily consumption of 240 ml cranberry juice cocktail reduces the frequency of clinical UTI in women with the self-reported
+Type and Study Design Test Product(s): herbal Number of Healthy Outcomes Statistical Comments on clinical objective and Type of prep., pharm. form; Subjects Subjects or analysis relevance of results of Study Control Dosage; Route of Diagnosis of Reference Study Admin., Patients duration Duration of treatment Maki et al. , 2016 Double-blind placebo controlled multicentre 24 weeks 240 ml serving of cranberry juice cocktail (27% cranberry juice) per day or placebo study beverage per day Women, 20-70 y (n=185) or a placebo (n=188) 86% of subjects completed the treatment period in both groups The mean age was 40.9 y, and characteristics were similar in both groups A recent history of a UTI, which was defined as 2 episodes of a UTI that were treated by a health care professional in the past year (self- report) of which 1 UTI had been treated 6 months of the screening visit Primary UTI incidence density: Verum: 39 episodes Placebo: 67 episodes 39% reduction in Clinical UTI episodes Incidence ratio: 0.62; 95% CI: 0.42, 0.92; p=0.017 UTI with pyuria reduced by 37% Incidence ratio: 0.63; 95% CI: 0.40, 097; p=0.037 UTI was diagnosed by the investigator on the basis of ≥1 of the following symptoms: dysuria, urinary frequency, urinary urgency, or suprapubic pain in the absence of ITT (observation time censored at the time that the study product was discontinued for subjects who did not complete the full The results of this clinical trial indicate that the daily consumption of 240 ml cranberry juice cocktail reduces the frequency of clinical UTI in women with the self- reported history of recent UTI However, there was no difference between the groups observed for microbiologically positive UTI